 The information was then categorized according to prevalence, as shown in the graphic.
-Typically, the issues landing in the top right-indicating high quantitative and qualitative significance-are the issues we considered as potential priorities for FY26, FY27, and FY28.
+Typically, the issues landing in the top right-indicating high quantitative and qualitative significance-are the issues we'll want to consider as potential priorities for FY26, FY27, and FY28.
+These are the issues indicated on the following page (and reflected earlier in the presentation).

-As we thought about these top issues, we evaluated each potential priority through the lens of three areas:
+As we thought about these top issues, evaluated each potential priority through the lens of three areas: